Rapid89tech/Skillslaunch/CourseDocuments/Entrepreneurship  - Version 3.md

 #### **Types of Competitors**

 Competitor Analysis: Understanding Direct and Indirect Competitors
 Understanding the types of competitors—direct (similar products), indirect (different products, same need), and replacement (non-commercial alternatives)—helps you map the competitive landscape.
 For example, a meal kit service competes directly with other meal kits, indirectly with takeout, and with DIY cooking as a replacement.
 This clarity allows you to identify threats and opportunities, such as underserved customer segments.
-By analyzing competitors’ offerings, you can differentiate your product, addressing gaps like better pricing or unique features.
+By analyzing competitors' offerings, you can differentiate your product, addressing gaps like better pricing or unique features.
 This knowledge ensures your strategy is informed, avoiding overlap and positioning your business to capture market share effectively.

 #### **Steps to Competitor Analysis**